-Lecho is a typical summer recipe, in which you perfectly process fresh peppers and ripe tomatoes from the garden.
-Or the ones you buy at a farmers' market when these vegetables are at their peak season.
+Lecho is a classic summer recipe that makes perfect use of fresh peppers and ripe tomatoes from the garden or farmers' market when these vegetables are at their peak.
 Got a craving for lecho?
 Let’s cook it!

 Although the original recipe comes from Hungary, the dish is also popular throughout Central and Eastern Europe, especially in the Czech Republic or Poland.